 28. Use Perfume or Cologne

 Cut small pieces of rags, and soak them with perfume or cologne.
-Afterwards, hang them near problem areas.
+Afterward, hang them near problem areas.
 If you have a garden, don’t forget to hang them there.

 29. Humane Traps